Do you eat fruits and vegetables on a daily basis?

 4. Bayer Systemic

 Bayer Systemic is used to control many types of insects that will ravage your garden, orchards, and other ornamental plants.
-But it has a negative impact on the bees as well.
+It has a negative impact on the bees as well.

 However, I will give Bayer a lot of credit.
 They are taking steps towards helping the bee population.
 They actually have a whole section of bee health on their website.